drbig/adhole/README.md

   * `/debug/reload` - will reload the list.txt file
   * `/debug/toggle` - toggle blocking on and off

-Note: the above could in theory be abused, next update will add a key to prevent that.
+You'll need to append `&key=YOURKEY` to the above.
+Unauthorized hits will be logged.
+Note that you may set the key to `""` (i.e. an empty key) and therefore disable the authentication.

 **Tested on:**